outofcoffee/imposter/docs/build.md

     ./gradlew clean shadowJar

-The JAR is created under the `distro/build/libs` directory.
+The JAR is created under the `distro/all/build/libs` directory.

-If, instead, you want to compile the JAR without embedded dependencies, use:
+> If, instead, you wanted to compile the JAR _without_ embedded dependencies, use:
+>

-    ./gradlew clean build
+>     ./gradlew clean build

 ## Tests